 - supply of additional copies of electoral rolls

 - payment of hire charges for the prescribed number of microphones used by candidates

 A system for partial state funding should be introduced to reduce the scope of illegitimate and unnecessary financing of expenditure for elections.

 There are tremendous effects of curbing the amount of black money involved in the elections.

-It has been long standing reason why competent, able and well-meaning candidates not being given the opportunity to contest elections.
-A good tax paying honest citizen aspiring to contest elections will not be able to shell out as much money as a person with influence and black money at their disposal can.
+It has been a long-standing reason why competent, able, and well-meaning candidates not being allowed to contest elections.
+A good tax-paying honest citizen aspiring to contest elections will not be able to shell out as much money as a person with influence and black money at their disposal can.

-We must urge the political parties to give the deserving candidates a chance to contest elections regardless of the money power they have.
-This is vicious cycle we have in our democracy.
-A politician cannot contest without money power as they think they have to buy a democratic right from his voters.
+We must urge the political parties to give the deserving candidates a chance to contest in elections regardless of the money power they have.
+This is a vicious cycle we have in our democracy.
+A politician cannot contest without money power as they think they must buy a democratic right from his voters.
 To make up the amount of money spent in the elections he indulges in corruption, this affects the quality of infrastructure and governance.
 And the cycle goes on.